 OSS

-Free, self-hosted on K8s
+Free, self-hosted on Kubernetes

 OpenShift Dev Spaces

-Bundled with OpenShift subscription
+Bundled in OpenShift subscription

 Migration steps

-Pilot with 5-10 developers, expand to full team.
+Pilot with 5-10 developers, expand to the full team over 30-60 days.

 Strengths